suncoast-devs/handbook/lessons/misc-quick-reference/sql.md

 ## INSERT data

-To insert data we can use the `INSERT INTO` command.
+To insert data, we can use the `INSERT INTO` command.

 > NOTE: Notice textual values are surrounded by **SINGLE** quotes.